TNR11/Rock-Paper-Scissors/README.md

 <h1>Rock Paper Scissors</h1>

 <h2>Description</h2>
-A simple game of rock, paper, scissors between one user and the computer.
+A simple game of rock, paper, scissors between a user and their computer.
+Program makes use of user input, input validation, random number generation, conditional statements and a loop.
 <br />